 - Become less anxious

 stretching exercises to get you through Finals Week!

 Other Things You Can Do to Relieve Stress

 Self Massage - a real stress-buster!

 - Pray or meditate

-regular physical activity.
+- Participate in regular physical activity.
 Research shows physical activity helps reduce stress, depression, cardiovascular disease and so much more.
 There are plenty of opportunities on campus to get physical.
 Check out

 the Zone for free classes.